 Retailers looking for a safe and creative way to draw customers to their sites can generate community excitement, provide unique menus, and create profit opportunities by hosting one or more food trucks.
-Using available real estate and learning a few lessons from the food truck experts, will increase the convenience store retailer chances for a successful food truck experience.
+Using available real estate and learning a few lessons from food truck experts will increase the convenience store retailer’s chances for a successful food truck experience.
 Here is what you need to know before hosting food trucks.

 Food Trucks Offer Retailers Sales, Profit Opportunity

 Food trucks can add great value to a convenience retailer’s business.
 The investment of time and money, whether it is owning, leasing or hosting a food truck, comes with several advantages that the store, by itself, can’t offer.
 Whatever option retailers choose, Matt Geller, president of the National Food Trucks Association (NFTA), believes retailers need to have a well thought out plan about how to use food trucks – before the truck arrives – if they want to be successful.

 We know that retailers understand the ins-and-outs of their business inside the store.
 However, having a food truck is the same thing as getting into another business.
 Geller declares: “Many convenience retailers believe that if they have the space to either own or host a food truck in their parking lots then that’s all they need to do to succeed— they believe that the food automatically sells.
 Our experience has shown that this is not the case, you have to have a plan and be organized to make a food truck work.
 Everything from social media promotion, [such as Facebook] to menu selection is important to the success of the truck.”

 In Geller’s experience, past c-store food truck programs have “not been really organized or consistent”.

 By using StrasGlobal’s Resources for Retailers “How-to” guide, convenience store retailers are able to improve their chances to have a successful food truck operation.
 Some of the important areas to consider include: